Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Encyclopedia - World of Reflections.md

 		- Says it involves the Fae Wild
 		- Count believes dimensional integrity of Fae Wild better than material plane
 	- Related to Nyarlathotep, can we stop it?
-- Is [[Reflections Campaign/Encyclopedia - World of Reflections/Guilds of Faltera/The League of Larcenists\|The League of Larcenists]] going to target [[Reflections Campaign/Encyclopedia - World of Reflections/The Kingdom of Fusilla#Parli\|Parli]]????
-	- Yes
-	- How/when can we stop it?
-Apparently it no matter
 - The Fiskov key for the vault in Parli [[Reflections Campaign/Session Notes - Reflections/09 - 4.04.2024 - The Consequences of Our Actions#^06b005\|here]] was **fake**, why??
+Does it matter?
 - The random blank note we found in the cave on the way from Ashfall → Parli [[Reflections Campaign/Session Notes - Reflections/09 - 4.04.2024 - The Consequences of Our Actions#^500919\|here]]
 	- Rendezvous in 4 days at Parli
 	- Written by whom?
 - The three goblins had a teleportation circle scroll on them, where does it go? ([[Reflections Campaign/Session Notes - Reflections/10 - 04.11.2024 - God#^0e1bdf\|here]])
 	- Unknown, have to teleport to see
+	- The goblins teleported to a base of the Order, were the goblins in cahoots with the Order?
 - How on earth do we stop [[Reflections Campaign/Encyclopedia - World of Reflections/Religion of Faltera#Nyarlathotep\|Nyarlathotep]]??